microsoft/vscode-dev-azure/README.md

 <img width="1475" alt="image" src="https://github.com/microsoft/vscode-azurecontainerapps/assets/12476526/7b42685d-2e15-4ce4-afaf-c57d81455036">

-## How do I get access to the product?

-You will need to have an active Azure subscription that has our feature flag added to it.
-Please fill out the form at this link to request access: https://aka.ms/VSCodefortheWebAzure

 ## Using

 There are two main ways to use VS Code for the Web - Azure.
 Either start with an azd template, or start from scratch with an empty workspace.